ONLYOFFICE/docspace-api-sdk-csharp/docs/PeoplePasswordApi.md

 <a id="changeuserpassword"></a>
 # **ChangeUserPassword**
-> EmployeeFullWrapper ChangeUserPassword (Guid userid, MemberBaseRequestDto? memberBaseRequestDto = null)
+> EmployeeFullWrapper ChangeUserPassword (Guid userid, MemberBaseRequestDto memberBaseRequestDto)

 Sets a new password to the user with the ID specified in the request.